 The American Administrator of [Iraq] Paul Bremer, updated Iraq's intellectual property law to 'meet current internationally-recognized standards of protection.'
 The updated law makes saving seeds for next year's harvest, practiced by 97% of Iraqi farmers in 2002, the standard farming practice for thousands of years across human civilizations, newly illegal.
 Instead, farmers will have to obtain a yearly license for genetically modified seeds from American corporations.
 These GM seeds have typically been modified from IP developed over thousands of generations by indigenous farmers like the Iraqis, shared freely like agricultural 'open source.'
 Other IP provisions for technology in the law further integrate Iraq into the American IP economy.
 The old communists like Lenin used to argue that monopolistic capital breeds war because it needs the support of the imperialistic state to acquire new markets and grab economic resources.
-As a theory of wars and as an argument in favor of socialism, this is as dumb as it gets.
-It does no good to either capitalism or democracy, though, to have rent-seeking monopolists and their lawyers make dumb theories look reasonable to the alienated masses of poor people by following dumb policies.
+As a theory of wars and as an argument in favor of socialism, this is as dumb as it gets; in fact, even as a theory of monopolistic capitalism it is pretty dumb.
+It does no good to either capitalism or democracy, though, to have dumb guys make dumb theories look reasonable to the alienated masses of poor people by following dumb policies.